plenteum/plenteumd-ha/README.md

 git clone https://github.com/plenteum/plenteumd-ha.git
 cd plenteumd-ha
 cp <Plenteumd> .
-npm i & node service.js
+sudo npm install & node service.js
 ```

-**It is highly recommended that you use checkpoints when starting fresh or you'll need to wait a while for the sync to occur.**
+**It is highly recommended that you use [checkpoints](https://github.com/plenteum/plenteum/wiki/Using-checkpoints) when starting fresh or you'll need to wait a while for the sync to occur.**

 ## Keep it Running